shramay-palta/shramay-palta.github.io/_pages/about.md

 My research interests broadly lie in the areas of Computational Linguistics and Natural Language Processing with a focus on Commonsense Reasoning, Explainability and Interpretability, and Bias and Fairness in NLP.
 Specifically, I try to explore and understand:

 1. Is commonsense reasoning prone to uncertainty?
-2. How do humans and language models behave under this uncertainty?
+2. How do humans and large language models behave under this uncertainty?
 3. Are there cases where models deviate from human values and notions about the real world?

 I got my Master of Science in Computer Science from UMD in 2023.
 Before coming to Maryland, I graduated from [Birla Institute of Technology and Science (BITS), Pilani](https://www.bits-pilani.ac.in/Pilani/index.aspx) in 2021 with a Bachelor of Engineering (B.E.) in Electrical and Electronics Engineering.